ClementBuchanan/city_exploer_api/README.md

 Actual time needed to complete: __15min___

-# Lab 06: Comments
+# Lab 09: Comments

-When doing the code review there were some code I  did not understand but my review partner was able to help me understand.
+When doing the code review there were some code I  did not understand but my review partner was able to help me understand them